 The PREA Office has worked with the facility to document the elements of the standard.
 The Auditor reviewed the staffing plan that protects residents against sexual misconduct.
 The various 11 elements to be considered in developing a plan include generally accepted juvenile correctional practice, frequency of sexual assaults/complaints (of which there were none), population makeup of the units, and how video monitoring can support safety.
 The staffing documents the elements required in indicator (a).
 The plan provides the reader with the information used to determine the number of assigned staff as required in indicator (a).
-The facility capacity is 24 male or female residents in 1 main housing unit.
-Two rooms are in separate from the main unit but are not used for discipline and have not been used to protect an individual from imminent risk of sexual abuse.
-There was one resident in this area who was out in the day area like other residents.
-Included in the staffing document was information on the frequency of PREA complaints, the risk level of the population, the client population's mental health profile, and the technology that has been put in place to aid supervision.
+The facility's capacity is 90 male or female residents in multiple housing units spread across a campus environment.
+One unit housed both male and female residents.
+There is no special management unit to protect an individual from imminent risk of sexual abuse.
+The facility can use adjoining units temporarily or move youth to resolve conflicts during supervisor reviews.
+The residents at C.A.
+Dillon are housed in singleperson cells.
+Included in the staffing document was information on the frequency of PREA complaints (there were none), the risk level of the population (pretrial), the client population's mental health profile, and the technology that has been put in place to aid supervision.
 The information included the assignment of custody staff and supervisory staff.
 The report accompanied the staff assignment schedule, which also outlines the placement of staffing to ensure ratios are maintained.
-Interviews with the Director and the PREA Compliance Manager describe the development process used in the completion of the annual staff assessment assessment.
+Interviews with the Director and the PREA Compliance Manager describe the development process used to complete the annual staff assessment.
 The Director confirmed the report's statement that there were no judicial, federal, or oversight bodies' findings of inadequacies.
 The facility has maintained staffing throughout the past year without going under minimum staffing.
-The facility has 72 cameras that cover the entire interior and exterior spaces.
-The director also supports the idea that when needs are identified, the agency is guick to support the facility.
-As an example, the NCDIJDP has paid for additional healthcare hours to monitor a resident with a significant health risk.
+The facility has 164 cameras that cover the entire interior and exterior spaces.
+The director also supports the idea that the facility will respond quickly to meet needs when needs are identified.
+As a former Youth development center, the facility has been running at about 55% capacity.
+The facility numbers are scheduled to go up, and a new unit will be coming online next month.
+The director supports the idea that they have been increasing staffing over the past year in anticipation of larger numbers of residents.

-The Auditor observed during the tour and in subsequent movement around the facility how staff are positioned to actively monitor and interact with residents.
-The Auditor saw the population's staff management on both day and evening shifts to ensure the operational ratios were maintained.
+The Auditor observed during the tour and in subsequent movement around the facility how staff were positioned to actively monitor and interact with residents in the living units, the school environment, and the gym for a social event.
+The Auditor saw the population's management on both day and evening shifts to maintain operational ratios.
 The auditor observed resident management during school programming as well as other out-of-room activities.
-The Director discussed supervision levels in outside recreation.
-The auditor asked if the inmates from the neighboring county adult jail are ever in sight or sound of the juveniles.
-The Director confirmed that inmates are never up the hill where they can see juveniles.
-The Auditor observed that the Jail sits significantly lower than the detention center and has no exterior space for inmates toward the JDC.
+The Director and Assistant Director discussed supervision levels in school and recreation.
+The Director confirmed that inmates are near state and federal institutions, but extensive campus and wood lines prevent outside contact.

 The Auditor observed the line of sight in the facility to determine blind spots.
 The facility has a full-time manned control center where staff can assist in monitoring through cameras.
-The facility Director also has access to the camera feeds in her office.
+The longer-term resident building also has a control panel that looks out on both units of the building.
+The facility director and Assistant Director also have remote access to the camera feeds.